-Diversity, Equity, Inclusion and Belonging: We strive to create a work environment that emphasizes respect, fairness and dignity and that does not tolerate discrimination or harassment.
+Diversity, Equity and Inclusion (DEI) Strategy: We believe in attracting and retaining top talent from diverse backgrounds.
+Our recruitment process ensures that we not only hire individuals that possess the requisite capabilities and skills but also align with our Company values.
+This includes active promotion and activity in diversity and inclusion initiatives, striving to create a work environment where every employee feels valued, respected and empowered to contribute their unique perspectives.
+We do not tolerate discrimination or harassment of any nature.
 Individuals are evaluated based on merit, without concern for race, color, religion, national origin, citizenship, marital status, gender (including pregnancy), gender identity, gender expression, sexual orientation, age, disability, veteran status, or other characteristics protected by law.
-We are committed to providing equal opportunities to every member of our workforce.
-In addition to following all applicable local laws and regulations, for fiscal year 2022, we have also formed an executive steering committee, joined, among other things, the CEO Action for Diversity and Inclusion, and funded additional staffing to further support these efforts.
+We are committed to providing equal and equitable opportunities to every member of our workforce.
+We have an executive DEI steering committee, are committed to the CEO Action for Diversity and Inclusion and cultivate our inclusive culture with robust business resource groups.

-Philanthropy and Volunteerism: Over the past fiscal year we created an executive level committee dedicated to encouraging and supporting charitable efforts by EnerSys globally.
-EnerSys is strongly committed to being an outstanding corporate citizen on a global basis in all the countries and communities where we do business.
-This commitment is reflected in a strong ethic for charitable contributions, endorsement of community activities, encouraging employees to give freely of their own time to serve on boards or committees in many organizations and supporting educational programs in schools and colleges.
+Philanthropy and Volunteerism: Through our Charitable Giving Program, EnerSys is strongly committed to being an outstanding corporate citizen on a global basis in all the countries and communities where we do business.
+This commitment is reflected in a strong ethic for charitable contributions, endorsement of community activities, encouraging employees to give freely of their own time to serve on boards or committees for non-profit organizations and supporting educational programs in schools and colleges.

-We created several committees to assist the company in its philanthropic endeavors that support the communities in which we work.
-Additionally, we regularly sponsor volunteer events and fundraising campaigns, to encourage our employees to give back to our communities, a commitment that we further support by offering employees paid time off for charitable volunteering.
+We established a Corporate Giving Committee to assist the Company in its philanthropic endeavors that support the communities in which we live and work.
+Additionally, we regularly sponsor volunteer events and fundraising campaigns, to encourage our employees to give back to our communities.